GSA-TTS/usagov-benefits-eligibility/content/benefits/va-home-loan-program.md

   name: "U.S. Department of Veteran Affairs"
   link: https://www.va.gov/housing-assistance/home-loans/eligibility/

-summary: "VA housing assistance can help Veterans and service members to buy, build or improve a home, or refinance a home loan."
+summary: "VA housing assistance can help veterans and service members to buy, build or improve a home, or refinance a home loan."

 eligibility:
   # In the order you want the criteria to display, list criteriaKeys from the csv here, each followed by a comma-separated list of which values indicate eligibility for that criteria.
 Wrap individual values in quotes if they have inner commas.